 There are minimal differences between the male and female Clumber Lab.
 The most notable is their size difference.
 The males tend to be on the larger side of the height and weight scale than the females.
 When it comes to their personality, training, and family environment affect it more than gender does.

 The Clumber Lab is a happy-go-lucky dog who is always a pleasure to be around.
 Unless, of course, you aren’t paying him enough attention, and you aren’t exercising him regularly.
 If you are thinking about welcoming a Clumber Lab into your life, you need to be sure that you can give him both of these things.
 If you can, you’re sure to get along like a house on fire.

 He is a sweet and affectionate pooch who will keep you topped up on doggy kisses and love.
 He is well mannered, and he gets along with everyone, both humans and other pets alike.
 He’s a rare mixed pup, and the only trouble that owners might have with him is finding one in the first place.
 But once you do, you’ll be rewarded with the goodest of boys.

 - Clumber Lab Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Clumber Lab
+- Temperament & Intelligence of the Clumber Lab